 Even a simple how-to video will get shared on social media more than something less informative.
 Just make sure it refers to your own product or service.
 As a bonus, Google likes authoritative content that will improve your search ranking.

 Hosting a free workshop can position your brand as an authority in your field.
-A one-day or evening workshop held on your own premises will cost next to nothing and will spread the word about your business.
+A virtual workshop can cost next to nothing and will spread the word about your business.

-If you don’t have an office, partner with another company and share the marketing opportunity.
-This is also good for networking.
-Just ensure the topic is something you know well and relates back to your business’ offering in some way.
+Just ensure the topic is something you know well, is relevant to your target audience and relates back to your business’ offering in some way.

 Networking doesn’t just happen at arranged networking breakfasts.
-Whether it’s online, at conferences, in Meetup groups or at workshops, always be on the lookout for ways to connect with other people and businesses.
+Whether it’s online, at conferences or in Meetup groups, always be on the lookout for ways to connect with other people and businesses.

 Partner with other businesses